 Configure Firewall Rules Before Enabling UFW

-Before enabling UFW, configure all necessary rules.
-UFW blocks all incoming connections by default, so adding rules first prevents lockouts.
+Before enabling UFW, add the rules you need.
+UFW blocks incoming connections by default, so configure SSH first when you are connected remotely.

 First, allow SSH access: